HTTP-APIs/http-apis.github.io/pages/Hydra-python-agent.md

         return response.text
 ```

 That's all for the basic walkthrough over the code.
-If you want to know more.
-It is recommended that you visit the [codebase](https://github.com/HTTP-APIs/hydra-python-core) and [GUI implementation](https://github.com/HTTP-APIs/hydra-python-agent-gui) for even better understanding.
+If someone want's to know more.
+It is recommended to visit the [codebase](https://github.com/HTTP-APIs/hydra-python-core) and [GUI implementation](https://github.com/HTTP-APIs/hydra-python-agent-gui) for even better understanding.

 ## Redis as a graph based storage